Stephenabcba/java/STS/notes.md

      }
      ```
    - Request Parameters
-     - has question mark in the route
+     - has question mark `?` in the route
-     - by default, RequestParam has required=true
+     - by default, RequestParam has `required=true`
-       - need to explicitly set to false if the field is optional
+       - need to explicitly set `required=false` if the field is optional
      ```java
      // Request Parameters
      // route: /api/params?name=Mickey&last_name=Mouse